AryanN1/Gregs-List/README.md

 Put the <input> and the element with the magnifying glass in a common <form> element.

-Don't waste your time looking at how Craiglist (your competitor!) coded up their site, as it doesn't follow best practices.
+Don't waste your time looking at how Craiglist (your competitor!) coded up their site, as it doesn't follow best practices